netw0rm/atlaskit/packages/ak-tag/docs/USAGE.md

 # Tag

-This component is displayed as a accessible tag with an optional link and/or button to remove it.
+This component is displayed as an accessible tag with an optional link and/or button to remove it.

 ![Example tags](https://bytebucket.org/atlassian/atlaskit/raw/@BITBUCKET_COMMIT@/packages/ak-tag/docs/overview.png)